fedral/kaggle_SteelDefectDetection/README.md

 ## target:
-For each image you must segment defects of each class (ClassId = [1, 2, 3, 4]), and caculate DICE score for each defect class as accuracy.
+For each image you must segment defects of each class (ClassId = [1, 2, 3, 4]), and caculate mean accuracy of each defect classes' DICE score.

 ## Our Method
 * Coarse-to-Fine